 On each floor you can enjoy and relax at the same time.
 The most beautiful view is from the top of the outdoor terrace.

-Tickets for the Giotto bell tower are purchased opposite the entrance door of the baptistery (as well as for other places in the cathedral complex) or online at (if you plan to visit the dome, be sure to book online in advance to make sure you get in).
+Tickets for the Giotto bell tower are purchased opposite the entrance door of the baptistery (as well as for other places in the cathedral complex) or online at (if you plan to visit the dome, be sure to book online in advance – they can sell out weeks in advance).

 The bell tower is open daily from 8:15-19:45.